-Effective August 20, 2018, the Company and Moffitt also entered into a Clinical Trial Research Agreement (the "Clinical Trial Research Agreement") effective for a term of five years, unless terminated earlier by the Company pursuant to 30 days written notice.
-Pursuant to the Clinical Trial Research Agreement, Moffitt will conduct and manage a Phase 1b/2 clinical trial to evaluate the therapeutic benefit of the Company's lead anti-cancer clinical compound LB-100 to be administered intravenously in patients with low or intermediate-1 risk MDS.
+Effective August 20, 2018, the Company and Moffitt entered into a Clinical Trial Research Agreement (the "Clinical Trial Research Agreement") effective for a term of five years, unless terminated earlier by the Company pursuant to 30 days written notice.
+Pursuant to the Clinical Trial Research Agreement, Moffitt agreed to conduct and manage a Phase 1b/2 clinical trial to evaluate the therapeutic benefit of the Company's lead anti-cancer clinical compound LB-100 to be administered intravenously in patients with low or intermediate-1 risk MDS.

-In early November 2018, the Company received approval from the FDA for its Investigational New Drug (IND) Application to conduct a Phase 1b/2 clinical trial to evaluate the therapeutic benefit of the Company's lead clinical compound LB-100 in patients with low and intermediate-1 risk myelodysplastic syndrome (MDS) who have failed or are intolerant of standard treatment.
-This clinical trial began during April 2019 and is expected to complete patient accrual over a period of two years, with final analysis and reporting expected within three years.
+In November 2018, the Company received approval from the FDA for its Investigational New Drug (IND) Application to conduct a Phase 1b/2 clinical trial to evaluate the therapeutic benefit of the Company's lead clinical compound LB-100 in patients with low and intermediate-1 risk myelodysplastic syndrome (MDS) who have failed or are intolerant of standard treatment.
+During the three months and six months ended June 30, 2019, the Company paid Moffitt \$13,253 pursuant to this agreement.
+As of June 30, 2019, total costs of \$13,253 have been incurred pursuant to this agreement.

 On September 12, 2018, the Company finalized a work order agreement with Theradex to monitor the Phase 1b/2 clinical trial being conducted by Moffitt that began during April 2019.
-The clinical trial will be managed and conducted by Moffitt to evaluate the therapeutic benefit of the Company's lead anti-cancer clinical compound LB-100 administered intravenously in patients with low or intermediate-1 risk MDS.
+The clinical trial is being managed and conducted by Moffitt to evaluate the therapeutic benefit of the Company's lead anti-cancer clinical compound LB-100 administered intravenously in patients with low or intermediate-1 risk MDS.
 This work order agreement became operational in August 2018 and is estimated to be completed by December 2021.
 Costs under this work order agreement are estimated to be approximately \$954,000.
-During the three months ended March 31, 2019, the Company paid Theradex \$32,964 pursuant to this work order.
-As of March 31, 2019, total costs of \$44,870 have been incurred pursuant to this work order agreement.
+During the three months and six months ended June 30, 2019, the Company incurred costs of \$15,529 and \$48,493, respectively, pursuant to this work order.
+As of June 30, 2019, total costs of \$60,399 have been incurred pursuant to this work order agreement.